datvly/Scintillation-Grid/README.md

 # Hermann Scintillation Grid Illusion

-In this project, we're going to draw a classic Hermann grid illusion
+In this project, we're going to draw a classic Hermann grid illusion with various sizes